Now accepting Telehealth appointments. Schedule a virtual visit.

 Associated Urologists of North Carolina

-Urologists located in Apex, Cary, Clayton, Clinton, Dunn, Raleigh & Wake Forest, NC
+Urologists located in Apex, Cary, Clayton, Dunn, Raleigh & Wake Forest, NC

 If you’re embarrassed by an overactive bladder, it may help to know you’re not alone.
 An estimated 30% of men and 40% of women in the United States suffer from an overactive bladder.
 The skilled physicians at Associated Urologists of North Carolina have extensive experience helping men and women overcome urinary frequency and urgency caused by an overactive bladder.
-If you have questions, or if you'd like to schedule an appointment, call one of the seven locations in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, and Wake Forest, North Carolina.
+If you have questions, or if you'd like to schedule an appointment, call one of the seven locations in Apex, Cary, Clayton, Dunn, Raleigh, and Wake Forest, North Carolina.

 Overactive Bladder Q & A